Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Metal Roofing Systems for Newark, OH Homes

-Standard residential installations use 26-gauge steel.
-Twenty-four-gauge commercial-grade is available for homeowners prioritizing the heaviest product.
+Standard residential standing seam installations use 26-gauge steel.
+Twenty-four-gauge commercial-grade is available for homeowners who want the heaviest available product.
 A Galvalume coating, a zinc-aluminum alloy applied at the mill, resists the corrosion that Ohio Valley humidity and Licking River valley moisture can produce on standard galvanized steel.
 Kynar 500 or PVDF painted finish over the Galvalume layer resists UV degradation and thermal fade through the same temperature swings that strip asphalt granule surfaces.
-Class 4 UL 2218 impact resistance is the highest hail classification available and is directly relevant in a county that has held primary-county status in a federal disaster declaration following a hail and tornado event.
+Class 4 UL 2218 impact resistance is the highest hail classification available and is directly relevant in a county that held primary-county status in a federal disaster declaration following a hail and tornado event.

 Contact Our Specialist